GMOD/Apollo/docs/TestScript.md

 13.2.3.5) Test a set of track categories can handle opening and closing, searching, and select / unselect all.

+13.2.4) Check that as administrator that you can both add and remove tracks and that removed track contents are deleted.

 13.3) Ref Sequence

 13.3.1) Use the search box to find a scaffold / chromosome and navigate to it by double clicking on one of them.